George Herbert Mead

 - Moritz SchlickFORGE

-Vienna Circle — verification as the criterion of meaning.
+For the Vienna Circle, verification was the criterion of meaning.

 Short exercises in the same tradition as George Herbert Mead's thought.
 Each takes 5–25 minutes.